 |Trigger||When plugin encounters an error|

-$ ./plaidven --sample sample/message/directory [Date] [plaid] [info] [main] Exporting samples to sample/message/directory
+$ ./plaidven --samples sample/message/directory [Date] [plaid] [info] [main] Exporting samples to sample/message/directory

 The default plugin is set up to provide support for quicktype.